finanalyst/collection/README.md

 *  **output-ext** is the extension for the output files

-The following are optional as they are control flags that are False by default.
+All optional control flags are False by default.
+They are:

 *  no-status